S3nouy/Bypassing-Windows-Defender-for-fun/README.md

 # Conclusion :

-This attack has succeeded in both Windows 10 version 2004 and the latet Windows 10 2023 at the time doing this experiment.
+This attack has succeeded in both Windows 10 version 2004 and the latest Windows 10 2023 at the time of doing this experiment.

 I hope you all enjoyed this walkthrough and had fun discovering what casual tools we use and some scripting knowledge can do.